userfrosting/learn/17.i18n/03.translator/docs.md

 ];
 ```

-Nested keys can be accessed using _dot notiation_, eg. `translate('COLOR.BLACK')` will return `black`.
+Nested keys can be accessed using _dot notation_, eg. `translate('COLOR.BLACK')` will return `black`.
 Nested keys are also useful when multiple *master keys* share the same context.
 For example, let's consider :

 ```php
 return [